sarah-coding/mega-menu-pro-for-elementor/README.md

-## Welcome to public tracking repository of Elementor Mega Menu Pro!

-**:exclamation:IMPORTANT, DO NOT post any sensitive data such as email, password, purchase code... here!**
+**:exclamation:DO NOT post any sensitive data such as email, password, purchase code... here!**

 ## Documentation

-Please refer to [Wiki](https://github.com/sarah-coding/mega-menu-pro-for-elementor/wiki) page!
+Please refer to [Main Documentation](https://sarahcoding.com/docs/elementor-mega-menu) page!

 ## Bug report